deta/cloud-docs/docs/base/py_tutorial.md

 ```

-To configure the app, import thedependencies and instantiate your database.
+To configure the app, import the dependencies and instantiate your database.

 ```py
 from flask import Flask, request, jsonify